 In all my years of camping I’ve use lead acid batteries, but over the last few years have been watching Lithium very closely.
 In our first camper we had a single Marine style battery that likely had 70Ah – and it was enough for our weekend trips.
 We were VERY conservative on water and power usage in that camper.

-And ;then, in every camping since, I’ve installed a pair of 6V Golf Cart batteries wired in series to give me around 225Ah of available capacity, 115Ah of that usable without damaging the batteries.
+And then, in every camper since, I’ve installed a pair of 6V Golf Cart batteries wired in series to give me around 225Ah of available capacity, 115Ah of that usable without damaging the batteries.
 Part of the beauty of these is they run about $100 each!

 My current batteries are about 3 years old.
 Being maintained and de-sulfated by the Progressive Dynamics converter I would expect them to last at least 3 more years.
 They have never been discharged below 50% and hopefully won’t ever be.

 I haven’t yet done Lithium for 2 reasons.
 First, they are expensive.
 An argument can be made that over their life the total cost could be less, but that is a WAYS down the road with typical 100Ah Battle Born’s going for $800-900 each.
 Plus I’d need a new converter and re-wiring to support the faster charging as well as re-locating the batteries into a heated space in the camper.
 All things I suspect I will do one day, but for now the Lead Acid 6V Golf Carts are meeting our needs.